-20 Great Spring Day Trips for Philly Families
+20 Beautiful Spring Day Trips from Philadelphia for Families

 Enjoy an afternoon on the lake at Marsh Creek State Park.
 Photo by Erica Velander